mciotola/dynasty_game_ruby/README.md

 ## Troubleshooting

-If you can't run it, you might not have a current version of Ruby installed.
+- If you can't run it, you might not have a current version of Ruby installed.
 Ruby is a programming language.
 You don't need to know it to play the game, but you do need to have it installed.
+- If your dynasty is ending too quickly, be less belligerent.

 ## Versions

-v01 written in 2013.
+- v01 written in 2013.
-Updated to v07 in November 2019.
+- Updated to v07 in November 2019.

 ## Further Information